luxe/unilang/README.md

 #### 1. Syntax
 Syntax doesn't matter.
 It never has, and it never will.
-We eliminate syntax complexity through unique token symbols.
+We eliminate syntax complexity through unique symbolic tokens.
 Unilang pulls from [Unicode's Private Use Area (PUA)][1].
-No matter how many features get added the the language (which you will find is a lot),
+As a result, no matter how many features get added the the language,
-the lexical and syntax analysis remains trivial.
+the lexical and syntatical analysis remains trivial.
+Unilang comes with its own font, but users can choose their own glyphs to represent individual [code points][2].
+Although unilang could equally be represented in a markup format such as json or yaml, we provide this textual frontend as it tends to look simpler, allow for custom glyphs, and lends itself to easy syntax highlighting.

+Suntax highlighting is trivial.

 This makes code easy to read and benefits static analysis tools.

 #### 2. Grammar